nacx/kahuna/README.md

 -------------------

 Plugins are easy to create.
-Take a look at the [Project Wiki](https://github.com/nacx/kahuna/wiki) to see how to create and add them.
+Take a look at the [Project Wiki](https://github.com/nacx/kahuna/wiki) to see how to create and add your own plugins.

 Note on patches/pull requests